 Improper grounding may cause an electric shock.

 Do not connect ground wires to gas pipes, water pipes, lightning rods or ground wires for telephone wires.

-• Turn off the main power supply switch or breaker before attempting any electrical work and maintenance.
+• Turn off the circuit breaker before attempting any electrical work and maintenance.

-Make sure all power switches are off.
+Make sure the circuit breaker is off.
 Failure to do so may cause electric shock.